google-github-actions/auth/docs/TROUBLESHOOTING.md

     Try to authenticate again, and then explore the logs for your Workload Identity Provider and Workload Identity Pool.
-Sometimes these error messages are helpful in hinting at the root problem.
+Sometimes these error messages are helpful in identifying the root cause.

 1. Ensure you have waited at least 5 minutes between making changes to the Workload Identity Pool and Workload Identity Provider.
 Changes to these